ttungl/SDC-term1-Behavioral-Cloning/writeup.md

 The model provided can be used to successfully operate the simulation.

 The code in `model.py` uses a Python generator, to generate data for training rather than storing the training data in memory.
-The `model.py` code is clearly comments where needed.
+The `model.py` code is clearly commented where needed.

 The model uses severval methods for images processing and use a modified convolutional neural network from [nVidia architecture](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).